An Alan Smithee Film: Burn Hollywood Burn: Post-production

+[Hiller] should offer to kiss my ass in Times Square for saving this film.

+In his entry on An Alan Smithee Film: Burn Hollywood Burn for his "My Year of Flops" column in The A.V.
+Club, pop culture critic Nathan Rabin sarcastically commented that Hiller's decision to use the Alan Smithee credit was "very transparently not a stupid, stupid gimmick to raise interest in a terrible film".

+Release

+Burn Hollywood Burn had its premiere on the opening night of the Mill Valley Film Festival on October 2, 1997.
+The film was released theatrically on February 27, 1998 before a home video release on August 18, 1998.

 Reception

 Box office

-The film had an estimated budget of $10 million and grossed at least $52,850, as it was released in only 19 theaters.
+The film had an estimated budget of $10 million and grossed at least $59,921, as it was released in only 19 theaters.

 Critical response

+The film was critically savaged upon release.

 Film critic Roger Ebert, reviewing for the Chicago Sun-Times, gave An Alan Smithee Film: Burn Hollywood Burn a score of zero stars, his lowest possible rating.
 The film was not merely bad but "incompetent", Ebert wrote, and also seemingly represented a lapse of judgment for Eszterhas who "is sometimes a good writer".
-In 2005 Ebert included it on his list of most hated films.
+In 2005, Ebert included it on his list of most hated films.

-The film holds a 7% rating on Rotten Tomatoes based on 41 reviews, with an average rating of 3.3/10.
-The site's critical consensus calls it "A witless Hollywood satire whose hammy, obvious jokes are neither funny nor insightful of the movie business."
+Eszterhas became the first person to win four Golden Raspberry awards for a single film: Worst Picture, Worst Screenplay and both Worst Supporting Actor and Worst New Star for a brief cameo appearance (he also received a co-nomination for the Worst Screen Couple award, since An Alan Smithee Film: Burn Hollywood Burn was nominated for "any two people appearing together onscreen"; although the movie did not "win" in this category).

-Eric Idle himself said in various interviews meant to promote the film that "this is rather dreadful".
+Eric Idle said in various interviews meant to promote the film that "this is rather dreadful".